muratazizov/school-analytic-bot-streamlit/ReadMe.md

 - 👨‍🏫 **4 Teachers** (Math, English, Science, History)
 - 📖 **5 Subjects**
 - 🏛️ **5 Classes** (Fall 2024 semester)

+### Multi-Schema Database Support

+The application fully supports databases with multiple schemas:

+- **Automatic Detection**: Queries `INFORMATION_SCHEMA` to find all user schemas (excludes system schemas)
+- **Schema-Qualified Names**: Tables displayed as `schema.table` (e.g., `SalesLT.Customer`, `HumanResources.Employee`)
+- **Foreign Key Relationships**: Includes schema in relationship descriptions
+- **Compatible Databases**: Works with AdventureWorks, WideWorldImporters, custom multi-schema databases

+Example schemas detected:
+- `dbo.*` - Default schema tables
+- `SalesLT.*` - Sales and customer data
+- `HumanResources.*` - Employee information
+- `Production.*` - Product catalog
+- `Purchasing.*` - Vendor and purchase orders
 - 📊 Multiple scores, attendance records, and library checkouts

+### Using Your Own Database

+The application automatically adapts to **any SQL Server database**:

+1. Connect to your database via the `.env` file or sidebar configuration
+2. The app retrieves the schema automatically using `INFORMATION_SCHEMA`
+3. Table names and structure are detected dynamically
+4. The interface updates to show your actual database content
+5. Ask questions about your data in natural language

+**No code changes required!** The app is database-agnostic and works with any properly structured SQL Server database.

+---

+## 🎨 Dynamic Features

+### Automatic Database Adaptation

+The application **automatically adapts** to any SQL Server database:

+**Dynamic Title:**
+- Shows your actual database name
+- Format: `🏫 {Your_Database_Name} Chatbot (Azure OpenAI)`

+**Dynamic Description:**
+- Lists all tables from your database
+- Converts table names to friendly format
+- Example: "Ask me questions about customers, orders, products, or inventory."

+**Dynamic Welcome Message:**
+- Greets users with context about available data
+- Example: "Hello!
+I'm your database assistant.
+Ask me about employees, departments, projects, and timesheets."

+**Dynamic Schema Detection:**
+- Retrieves all tables and columns automatically
+- Detects primary keys and foreign key relationships
+- Caches schema for 1 hour (configurable)
+- Manual refresh available via sidebar button

+### How It Works

+1. **On Startup:** App connects to your database and queries `INFORMATION_SCHEMA`
+2. **Schema Parsing:** Extracts table names, column definitions, data types, and relationships
+3. **UI Generation:** Creates dynamic title, description, and welcome message
+4. **AI Context:** Provides complete schema to Azure OpenAI for accurate SQL generation
+5. **Caching:** Stores schema for 1 hour to optimize performance

+See `DYNAMIC_INTERFACE.md` for detailed technical documentation.

 ---